dotnet/docs-maui/docs/fundamentals/data-binding/basic-bindings.md

 </ContentPage>
 ```

-In this example, the `Slider` is defined to control the `Scale` property of the `Label`.
-For that reason, the `Slider` is set for a range of -2 to 2.
+In this example, the <xref:Microsoft.Maui.Controls.Slider> is defined to control the `Scale` property of the `Label`.
+For that reason, the <xref:Microsoft.Maui.Controls.Slider> is set for a range of -2 to 2.

 The code-behind file sets the binding with the `SetBinding` method, with the second argument being a constructor for the `Binding` class: